How we worship

 Members of the church contribute into a common treasury every Sunday (1 Cor.
 16:1-2).
 We do not solicit funds from those outside the church.
 It is our privilege and responsibility to provide for the work that Jesus wants us to do (2 Cor.
 9:6-8).

-We also have a sermon at both services on Sunday designed to give Bible instruction and to help make meaningful applications to daily life (Acts 2:42).
+We also have a sermon on Sunday designed to give Bible instruction and to help make meaningful applications to daily life (Acts 2:42).
 Children are welcome in our assembly.
 We believe it is important for them to see adults worship God.

 If you have visited many other churches, you may notice immediately upon entering our building that we have no band instruments, choir loft, pipe organ or other traditional musical accouterments.
 This is by design, for it is our conviction that God instructs His people to use vocal music ("a cappella") only in their worship.